 Pacific Science: A Quarterly Devoted to the Biological and Physical Sciences of the Pacific Region

 The official journal of the Pacific Science Association.
 Appearing quarterly since 1947, Pacific Science is an international, multidisciplinary journal reporting research on the biological and physical sciences of the Pacific basin.
 It focuses on biogeography, ecology, evolution, geology and volcanology, oceanography, paleontology, and systematics.
+Manuscript submissions on topics such as Pacific biodiversity, conservation, and sustainability are also encouraged.
 In addition to publishing original research, the journal features review articles providing a synthesis of current knowledge.

 Sponsor: Pacific Science Association